Charles Berling

 Charles Berling (born 30 April 1958) is a French actor, director and screenwriter.

 Life and career

 Berling at the 1998 César Awards ceremony.

 Charles Berling, son of a navy doctor, is also the nephew of the literary critic Raymond Picard.
 His mother, Nadia, "only daughter of (French) settlers in Morocco" was born in Meknes (Morocco); she died in 2004.

-When he was two years old he left Paris for Brest, then Toulon, then, at seven, Tahiti.
+When he was two years old he left Paris for Brest, then Toulon, then, at seven, Tahiti..
+At the age of fifteen, he discovered theatre through a drama workshop created by his older brother at Lycée Dumont-d'Urville in Toulon.

-He studied acting at the Belgian school INSAS, in Brussels.
+He later studied acting at the Belgian school INSAS, in Brussels. before beginning a career in theatre and film.
 He is the father of the actor Émile Berling.

 In October 2025, he joined the cast of Nicole Garcia's upcoming film Milo.